heig-vd-dai-course/heig-vd-dai-course/14-practical-work-2/PRESENTATION.md

 - A TCP network application with its own application protocol
 - You can choose what the network application will do (you can be creative!)
-  - a chat application, a chess game, a file transfer application, ...
+  - a chat application, a chess game, a shopping list application, ...
-- Publish your network application on GitHub
+- Groups of two students

 ![bg right:40%][illustration]